JordanViknar/Noiseclapper-GNOME/README.md

 This is an **unofficial** GNOME Shell extension, designed for use with Soundcore Life Q30 headphones (although it may work with other Soundcore headphones).
 I am **not** partnered with Soundcore or Anker in any way.

+> [!WARNING]
+> Noiseclapper is currently only under basic maintenance.
+My own pair of Soundcore headphones broke, leaving me personally unable to do anything but GNOME version compatibility changes.
+>
+> **Pull requests** are still very much welcome, however.

 ## Screenshot

 ![Noiseclapper interface screenshot](./assets/screenshots/interface.png)